GJprocode/C-Asp.net-core-web-API-NotesAPP/README.md

 ## **Notes**

-- Ensure the backend API is running to test the full functionality, rebuild frequently for chnaging to take affect.
+- Ensure the backend API is running to test the full functionality, rebuild frequently for changing to take affect.
 - Use the `npm run lint` command to check for linting issues.
 - All secrets (like API keys) should be handled securely and excluded from the repository.